alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/stream-tokens.md

-And you can see the resulting chunks are only ones from the final summary model call.
+And you can see the resulting chunks are only ones from the final summary modelCOnfig call.

 ## Next steps